artalar/act/README.md

 Act does not use bidirectional links in dependency graphs and doesn't need to invalidate them.
 The only connection built from scratch on each update is "subscriber <- (any number of computed nodes without knowledge of each other) <- value setter (`ActValue` type)".
 This is super cheap.

-But there is one [limitation](#the-rule): as we don't have cross-links and invalidation states, we can't safely read from an act without subsciption.
-And there is a hidden performance issue too.
+But there is one limitation: as we don't have cross-links and invalidation states, if we want to read an act without subsciption, we need to run all invalidation logic each time.
+And there is another performance.
 Because dependency setters need to know about each subscriber, each subscriber should traverse the whole graph every time and if you have one complex act with many subscribers it would not be perfectly optimal.
 The good news are: 1) this is a rare case; 2) the whole graph traversal is probably cheap thanks to JIT.

 However, [Reatom](https://www.reatom.dev/) combines both approaches and will optimize all your computations in the most complex cases, allowing you to inspect immutable snaphots of any update.
 If you need something more feature-rich, have a look at it.